Oncosiphon suffruticosus: Description

 Shrubby mayweed is an annual plant, flowering from September to December in barren, sandy soils, such as the shores of salt marshes.
 The bisexual flowers consists of many yellow buttons around 5 mm in diameter composed only of disc florets, with a corymb inflorescence that can grow to be up to 30 cm wide.
 It grows knee-high (around 50 cm tall) and has feathery gray-green leaves that have pinnatisect and glabrous morphology and an irritating smell.

 It produces fruits that are brown in color with white tufts of hairs that help in wind dispersal.
-The seeds are wind dispersed after production from october to January.
+The seeds are wind dispersed after production from October to January.
 Unlike some of it relatives (Foveolina and Pentzia) its fruits do not contain myxogenic cells so when they contact water they cannot take it in to store for germination.

 Etymology

 The Greek oncos, which describes large or round size due to accumulation of fluid is the root for the name Oncosiphon and the other portion of the word siphon describes a hollow cylindrical shape.
 Together these give reference to the shape and size of the corolla - or fused petals - of this plants disk florets.
 The somewhat shrublike quality of this plant gives rise to the name suffruticosum, which can be broken down into the Latin terms suf and fructicosum whose definitions refer to this shrub-like quality.

 It may also be known scientifically as Matricaria suffruticosa.

 Onocosiphon suffruticosus has a variety of common names depending on where you are located.
-In Africa it can be called stinkkruid, wurmkruid, wurmbos, or miskruid; in Austrlia it is Calomba daisy after the place in Australia it was originally found; in the USA they know it as shrubby mayweed; in England it is called stinkingweed.
+In Africa it can be called stinkkruid, wurmkruid, wurmbos, or miskruid; in Australia it is Calomba daisy after the place in Australia it was originally found; in the USA they know it as shrubby mayweed; in England it is called stinkingweed.